-Mr. Cahn’s practice is concentrated in the areas of family and commercial “divorce” and estate litigation, arbitration, lawyer-assisted mediation and Collaborative Law.
+Mr. Cahn’s practice is concentrated in the areas of family law and agreements and commercial “divorce,” Collaborative Divorce, Mediation and Arbitration.

 As to family law matters, the practice includes divorces, themselves, as well as custody and visitation, child and spousal support, and post-divorce matters, and domestic violence and family offense proceedings, in both the Supreme and Family Courts.